syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 **ActualRangeChanged**

 This event is triggered when the actual range of the axis is changed.
-The argument contains the following information.
+This argument contains the following informations:

-* [`ActualMinimum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~ActualMinimum.html) - used to get or set the actual minimum value of the axis.
+* [`ActualMinimum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~ActualMinimum.html)—Used to get or set the actual minimum value of the axis.
-* [`ActualMaximum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~ActualMaximum.html) - used to get or set the actual maximum value of the axis.
+* [`ActualMaximum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~ActualMaximum.html)—Used to get or set the actual maximum value of the axis.
-* [`VisibleMinimum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~VisibleMinimum.html) - used to get or set the visible minimum value of the axis.
+* [`VisibleMinimum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~VisibleMinimum.html)—Used to get or set the visible minimum value of the axis.
-* [`VisibleMaximum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~VisibleMaximum.html) - used to get or set the visible maximum value of the axis.
+* [`VisibleMaximum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~VisibleMaximum.html)—Used to get or set the visible maximum value of the axis.

-N> Actual range and visible range are similar unless the range is changed by specifying the [`ZoomPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ZoomPosition.html) and [`ZoomFactor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ZoomFactor.html) properties or zoom the chart interactively.
-Visible range is always the range which you see visually in the screen.
+N> Actual range and visible range are similar unless the range is changed by specifying the [`ZoomPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ZoomPosition.html) and [`ZoomFactor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ZoomFactor.html) properties or zooming the chart interactively.
+Visible range is always a range, which can be seen visually on the screen.

 **LabelCreated**

 This event is triggered when the axis label is created.
-The argument contains the following information.
+This argument contains the following informations:

-* [`LabelContent`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~LabelContent.html) - used to get or set the axis label content.
+* [`LabelContent`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~LabelContent.html)—Used to get or set the axis label content.
-* [`Position`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~Position.html) - used to get the position of label.
+* [`Position`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~Position.html)—Used to get the position of label.

 **LabelClicked**

 This event is triggered when the axis label is clicked.
-The argument contains the following informations:
+This argument contains the following informations:

-* [`LabelContent`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LabelClickedEventArgs~LabelContent.html) - Used to get or set the axis label content.
+* [`LabelContent`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LabelClickedEventArgs~LabelContent.html)—Used to get or set the axis label content.
-* [`Position`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LabelClickedEventArgs~Position.html) - Used to get the position of label.
+* [`Position`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LabelClickedEventArgs~Position.html)—Used to get the position of label.